 In the United States, the right of publicity protects against the misappropriation of an individual's name, image, likeness, voice or some other indicia of identity for a commercial purpose without permission.
 There is no federal statute governing the right of publicity, but over half of US states have recognised such a right in some form.
-State laws sometimes contain express 'newsworthiness' exceptions, but even in the absence of such provisions, courts must consider whether a defendant's free speech rights under the First Amendment outweigh a plaintiff's right of publicity.69 State laws vary in terms of the number of years for which publicity rights are recognised post-mortem, ranging from zero (e.g., Wisconsin) to 100 (e.g., Indiana).70 Remedies also vary by state but typically include injunctive relief, damages (including statutory damages) and attorneys' fees.
+State laws sometimes contain express 'newsworthiness' exceptions, but even in the absence of such provisions, courts must consider whether a defendant's free speech rights under the First Amendment outweigh a plaintiff's right of publicity.97 State laws vary in terms of the number of years for which publicity rights are recognised post-mortem, ranging from zero (e.g., Wisconsin) to 100 (e.g., Indiana).98 Remedies also vary by state but typically include injunctive relief, damages (including statutory damages) and attorneys' fees.

 A recent focus of publicity rights litigation has involved video game characters.
-For example, in 2010, three retired National Football League (NFL) players filed a class action lawsuit against Electronic Arts (EA) alleging that EA, without authorisation, used retired players' likeness in creating 'historic teams' containing the players' positions, years in the NFL, approximate height and weight, and relative skill levels in different aspects of the game.
-EA asserted that its use of players' likenesses was entitled to First Amendment protection, but the district court and Ninth Circuit Court of Appeals disagreed.71 The Ninth Circuit Court of Appeals held that EA did not establish that its use of the likeness was permissible because '[n]either the individual players' likenesses nor the graphics and other background content [were] transformed'.72 Video game manufacturers have defeated claims, however, where the characters were not sufficiently recognisable as the plaintiff.73 Most recently, a series of plaintiffs, including Alfonso Ribeiro from the Fresh Prince of Bel-Air television programme,
+For example, in 2010, three retired National Football League (NFL) players filed a class action lawsuit against Electronic Arts (EA) alleging that EA, without authorisation, used retired players' likenesses in creating 'historical teams' containing the players' positions, years in the NFL, approximate height and weight, and relative skill levels in different aspects of the game.
+EA asserted that its use of players' likenesses was entitled to First Amendment protection, but the district court and Ninth Circuit Court of Appeals disagreed.99 The Ninth Circuit Court of Appeals held that EA did not establish that its use of the likeness was permissible because '[n]either the individual players' likenesses nor the graphics and other background content [were] transformed'.100 Video game manufacturers have defeated claims, however, where